 Research-based programs include thesis-based programs and research master’s programs.
 Research master’s include a significant research component, and would normally be considered acceptable preparation for a PhD program.
 Some course-based MA and MSc programs are considered research master’s programs.
 These are designated as such in the program’s calendar entry.

 Students registered in research master’s and doctoral programs will be considered full-time unless their program formally offers a part-time option, by listing the option under their respective program entry in this calendar, and approves the student for a part-time registration status on an annual basis.

 Full-time registration in PhD and research master's programs is not compatible with full-time employment.
 Students enrolled full-time in these programs must devote sufficient time and effort to maintain progress and meet milestones in order to maintain their registration and remain eligible for financial support.
 They must engage fully in their degree program, including coursework, field or laboratory work, and thesis writing.
-Only professional doctoral programs such as the EdD and DBA are designed to be compatible with full-time employment.
+Only professional doctoral programs such as the DBA, DDes or EdD are designed to be compatible with full-time employment.